Saint John the Apostle

 What did Jesus ask of John while dying on the cross?

-Seeing his mother and John standing nearby, Jesus said to her, "Woman, here is your son," and to John, "Here is your mother."
-From that time on, this disciple took her into his home" (John 19:26-27) — entrusting Mary's care to him personally, in his final moments.
+Seeing his mother and John standing nearby, Jesus said to her, "Woman, behold, your son!" and to John, "Behold, your mother!"
+And from that hour the disciple took her to his own home" (John 19:26-27) — entrusting Mary's care to him personally, in his final moments.

 Why was John exiled to the island of Patmos?